 - I usually use a shot glass to pack in the crust.
 You can also use the back of a spoon.

-Did you make no bake mini cheesecakes?
+Did you make this no bake mini cheesecake recipe?
 I’d love to hear from you in the comments section below.